Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 of something).

-Now I had all the parameters needed to determine the PDF password, but the code that I wrote was not working.
+Now I had all the parameters needed to determine the PDF password, but the code that I wrote didn't work as expected.
 Decrypted PDF password was not a human-readable string, which didn't look right.
-Server was also generating different IV each time, but that should have changed only the ciphertext—password should have been the same each time.
+Server was also generating different IV each time, but that should have affected only the ciphertext—password should have been the same each time.
 That was not the case when I ran my code: decrypted password was different every time.
 There are only three parameters used in AES-CBC decryption: the key, the initialization vector and the ciphertext.
 That meant my decryption key was wrong.
 I compared my implementation